 Because change is so difficult, it’s useful to have a guide when attempting to kick an addiction to drugs, alcohol or behavior.
 Research shows that the following steps can help you move toward your recovery goals and services like Delamere addiction treatment can help with this as well.
+Learning the process step by step can be read on this website: https://privatealcoholrehab.co.uk/alcoholism-a-disease/.
 You have the greatest chance of success if you adopt all five steps.

 - Set a quit date.
 It might be helpful to choose a meaningful date like a special event, birthday, or anniversary.

 - Change your environment.
 Remove any reminders of your addiction from your home and workplace.
 For example, separate from those who would encourage you to be involved with the object of your addiction (drug, alcohol, or behavior).
 If you are trying to quit drinking, get rid of any alcohol, bottle openers, wine glasses, and corkscrews.
 If you’re trying to quit gambling, remove any playing cards, scratch tickets, or poker chips to get the help for gamblers.
 Also, don’t let other people use or bring reminders of the addiction-related substance or behavior into your home.

 - Distract yourself.
 Instead of giving in to an urge to use, come up with alternative activities, such as going for a walk or calling a friend or family member to talk, so that you keep busy until the urge passes.
 Be prepared to deal with things that trigger your cravings, such as being in an environment where others are using.